-Relevant ethical requirements ordinarily comprise the provisions of the Code of Ethics issued by the Institute of Chartered Accountants of India related to an audit of financial statements.
+Relevant ethical requirements ordinarily comprise the provisions of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) related to an audit of financial statements, together with national requirements that are more restrictive.

-The Code of Ethics establishes the fundamental principles of ethics, which are:
+The IESBA Code establishes the fundamental principles of ethics, which are:

 - Integrity;

 - Objectivity;

 - Professional competence and due care;

 - Confidentiality; and

-Professional behavior.
+- Professional behavior.

 The fundamental principles of ethics establish the standard of behavior expected of a professional accountant.
-The Code of Ethics provides a conceptual framework that establishes the approach which a professional accountant is required to apply when identifying, evaluating and addressing threats to compliance with the fundamental principles.
+The IESBA Code provides a conceptual framework that establishes the approach which a professional accountant is required to apply when identifying, evaluating and addressing threats to compliance with the fundamental principles.